 Usually, people who are expecting a refund love tax time, while people who know that they will owe the government money hate it.
 Some people get excited about tax time because, to them, it is the time of year that the government hands out "free money."

-Some people are not good at saving money.
-If they have access to the money, they will spend it.
-Sometimes these people will set up a forced savings account by intentionally overpaying their federal taxes each period from their paycheck.
+Some people are not good at saving money, so they may opt to set up a forced savings account by intentionally overpaying their federal taxes each period from their paycheck.
 They set this up by filling out a W-4 form and asking that a specific amount of additional money be withheld from their paycheck each week for their federal taxes.

 Earned Income Credit

 People who work but do not make very much money can qualify for a federal tax refund called the Earned Income Credit.
 This refund is calculated based on how much money a person made and how many children he or she has (although you can qualify without children).
 You can check at the IRS website to see if you qualify, and for how much.